Kyagara/equinox/ratelimit/README.md

 }
 ```

-- When a bucket is full, the amount of tokens will be the same as the limit - Not Rate limited, able to `Take()` a token from the bucket.
-- When a bucket is empty, the amount of tokens will be 0 - Rate limited, not able to `Take()` a token without waiting.

 ### Take

 After creating a request and checking if it was cached, the client will use `Take()`, initializing the App and Method buckets in a **route** AND the **MethodID** if not initialized.

 If rate limited, `Take()` will block until the next bucket reset.
-A `context` can be passed, allowing for cancellation and checking if the deadline will be exceeded, cancelling the block if it will.
+A `context` can be passed, allowing for cancellation, a check will be done to see if waiting would exceed the deadline set in a context, returning an error if it would.

-`Take()` will then decrease tokens for the App and Method in the buckets by one.
+`Take()` will then decrease tokens for the App and Method in the buckets involved by one.

 ### Update

 After receiving a response, `Update()` will verify that the current buckets in-memory match the ones received by the Riot API, if they don't, it will force an update in all buckets.

-> By 'matching', I mean that the current **limit** and **interval** in these buckets match the ones received by the Riot API.
+> By 'matching', I mean that the current **baseLimit** and **interval** in the buckets already in memory match the ones received by the Riot API.